jackiedinh8/libusnet/README.md

 - use cache-friendly data structures to reduce algorithm costs.
 - use design of mTCP project.

+We believe that further improvements are quite possible, for example, multi-processes to support multi-queue cards, improving wait-free buffers.

 libusnet provide epoll-like interface, you can look at sample code in directory 'sample'.

 To use libusnet, you need to install netmap [1] and following instructions: